ravigurram8/rgdeploy/README.md

 Deploying an Application Load Balancer as part of Research Gateway deployment helps in two ways:
 1. Isolates your portal from being directly exposed over the internet.
 The ALB allows only https(s) traffic through.
 2. Helps to serve the application on a secure port using SSL certificates stored in AWS ACM.

+create an ALB security Group with the following inbound and outbound rules Inbound Rules - HTTP 80 ,HTTPS-443,SSH-20 . outbound Rules - All Traffic.

 Use the AWS CLI to create an Application Load Balancer choosing all three public subnets created by the quickstart above.